 Bonaire’s waters offer something special for every diver.
 Novice divers will appreciate the calm waters while diving in Bonaire, reefs that run parallel to shore, and minimal currents.
 These conditions make it an ideal location to really work on improving those buoyancy skills!
-And the abundance of marine life living along the shallow drop-off area of the reef slope allows for maximum bottom time, while giving new divers an opportunity to develop a level of comfort and confidence in their newly learned skills.
+The shallow drop-off area of the reef slope with an abundance of marine life allows for maximum bottom time, while giving new divers an opportunity to develop a level of comfort and confidence in their newly learned skills.

 Bonaire National Marine Park

 The Bonaire National Marine Park was established in 1979.
 The Bonaire Marine Park starts at the high-water mark and extends to 200 ft (60 meters) of depth; it covers an area of 6672 acres, or 27 km².

 The mission of the Bonaire National Marine Park (BNMP) is to protect and manage the island’s natural, cultural and historical resources, while allowing ecologically sustainable use, for the benefit of future generations.

 - The Goals are to: